Are you interested in becoming a yoga teacher? Find out what inspired this yoga instructor to teach.

 I’m glad I listened to my inner voice that day I thought about going to my very first yoga class at a YMCA.
 I was so over my long, stressful commute, and I really needed a way to let go of the tension that a nine-hour workday at a desk job can bring.

-I walked onto my mat with an open mind and off my mat with an open heart.
+On the night of that first yoga class, I walked onto my mat with an open mind and off my mat with an open heart.

-Get self-care monthly delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.
+Get life-changing self-care ideas and 25% off my award-winning books when you register for the Nourish Note newsletter.

-I was so enthusiastic and excited to learn more about this beautiful practice.
-I attended more classes, began an at-home practice, and researched yoga styles and yoga schools.
+As the weeks and months went on, I attended more classes, began an at-home yoga practice, and researched yoga styles and yoga schools.

 The more I learned about yoga, the more I wanted to share it with the world.
+I was so enthusiastic and excited to learn more about this beautiful practice.

 A 2016 study by Yoga Journal and Yoga Alliance found that more than 36 million people practice yoga in the U.S. That number continues to rapidly increase as the fast pace of our busy lives bombards us with more stress than anyone should ever have to handle.

-I am proud and honored to be a part of the yoga community—a community that encourages you to step into a renewed, connected version of yourself both on and off the mat—and a practice that inspires awareness, mindfulness, meditation, spirituality, kindness, thoughtfulness, curiosity, compassion, courage and love.
+I am proud and honored to be a part of the yoga community—a community that encourages you to step into a renewed, connected version of yourself both on and off the yoga mat—and a practice that inspires awareness, mindfulness, meditation, spirituality, kindness, thoughtfulness, curiosity, compassion, courage and love.
 So much love.

 Yoga teaches us to do the inner work—the most important work of our lives.